Master of Arts in Teaching (MAT) Tuition & Fees

 Cost for a graduate degree consists of program tuition, which varies by program and full- or part-time enrollment status, as well as any applicable University and degree-specific fees.

 |Required Credits :||44 – 51 credits|

 A limited number of research, special project and teaching assistantships are available to help defray the cost of the tuition while also earning valuable, hands-on experience in the field.
-This assistantship is in the form of tuition remission and can cut a student's final tuition bill by over 30% from what is listed above.
+This assistantship is in the form of tuition remission and will reduce a student's final tuition bill from what is listed above.
 Please contact your admission counselor to learn more.

 University and program-specific fees are not included in the tuition amounts above.
 Additional expenses to tuition and fees may include health insurance, housing and meals, transportation, parking, books, materials and other miscellaneous living expenses should also be considered.
 Please visit the main Tuition & Fees page for more information on fees and these additional expense considerations.

-To be considered a full-time graduate student, you must be enrolled for nine credits in the fall term, at least nine credits for the combined Spring-Maymester terms, and nine credits in summer terms.
+To be considered a full-time graduate student, you must be enrolled for nine credits in the fall, spring and summer terms.
 Part-time students are any students that carry a smaller credit load and are enrolled with at least six credits in each term.

 Students accepted into and enrolled in Chatham's master's degree programs and who are citizens or permanent residents of the United States are eligible to apply for financial aid through the Federal Stafford Loan program.
 International students are not eligible for the federal loan program and must rely on personal financial resources to fund their studies.
 Chatham's financial aid office will work closely with you so you can understand your options and help you with the application process.